Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

   - Umami
 - Flavor comes from the combination of smell, taste, and feel.
 - E.g. A pepper activates pain receptors adding to it’s flavor.
-- Papillae: the small bumps on our tongue that contain our taste buds.
+- *Papillae*: the small bumps on our tongue that contain our taste buds.
 ![Figure 8.3]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure8-3.png" | absolute_url }})
-- Receptor potential: when a receptor cell’s membrane potential changes.
+- *Receptor potential*: when a receptor cell’s membrane potential changes.
-- Transduction: when a environmental stimulus causes an electrical response in a sensory receptor cell.
+- *Transduction*: when a environmental stimulus causes an electrical response in a sensory receptor cell.
 - Taste is processed in the primary gustatory cortex.
-- Ageusia: loss of taste perception.
+- *Ageusia*: loss of taste perception.
-- Flavor aversion learning: when we avoid a certain food due to having associating it with something bad.
+- *Flavor aversion learning*: when we avoid a certain food due to having associating it with something bad.
 - E.g. Rats that were fed a sweet liquid but then given a drug to feel ill then avoided sweet stimuli forever.
 - Flavor aversion is really robust as it can form with only one trial and can last for years.
 - This makes sense as it was useful when we were in the wild and couldn’t trust food to not kill us.
-- Labeled line hypothesis: that certain tastes map directly onto neurons in the brain.
+- *Labeled line hypothesis*: that certain tastes map directly onto neurons in the brain.
-- E.g. That there’s a "sweet neuron" in our brain.
+- E.g. That there’s a "sweet" neuron in our brain.
 - Broadly tuned receptors are less specific in their response to stimuli.
 Primary taste axons are even less specific than receptor cells as they combine taste information from multiple receptors.
-- Population coding: a scheme that includes features in which the responses of a large number of broadly tuned neurons, rather than a small number of precisely tuned neurons, are used to specify the properties of a particular stimulus.
+- *Population coding*: a scheme in which the responses of a large number of broadly tuned neurons, rather than a small number of precisely tuned neurons, are used to specify the properties of a particular stimulus.
-- In other words, the population encodes the stimuli, not the individual neurons.
+- In other words, the population encodes the stimuli not the individual neurons.
 - E.g. The human population is able to detect a wide range of light (telescopes, radios, ultrasound) but no one person does.
 - Population coding schemes seem to be used throughout the sensory and motor systems of the brain.
-- Pheromones: chemicals released by the body.
+- *Pheromones*: chemicals released by the body.
 - Unlike taste receptor cells, olfactory receptors are genuine neurons with axons of their own.
-- Anosmia: the inability to smell.
+- *Anosmia*: the inability to smell.
 ![Figure 8.11]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure8-11.png" | absolute_url }})
-- Adaptation: a decreased response of a sensory receptor despite continued presence of a stimulus.
+- *Adaptation*: a decreased response of a sensory receptor despite continued presence of a stimulus.
 - Adaptation is a common feature of all sensory receptors.
 ![Figure 8.13]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure8-13.png" | absolute_url }})
 - Like taste, smelling uses a population coding scheme.